zilishen/documentation/content/nms/nim/about/config-templates.md

 Key aspects of Template Submission include:

-- **Snapshot Creation**: Upon submission, a snapshot of the template along with the provided parameters is created.
+- **Snapshot creation**: Upon submission, a snapshot of the template along with the provided parameters is created.
 This ensures that each submission is preserved for future reference, enabling easy tracking and modifications if necessary.

-- **Target Application**: The user specifies the target (an individual NGINX instance, an instance group, or a staged config) where the generated configuration will be applied.
+- **Target application**: The user specifies the target (an individual NGINX instance, an instance group, or a staged config) where the generated configuration will be applied.
 This step determines where the configuration will take effect, directly impacting the operation of the specified NGINX environment.

-- **Flexibility and Control**: Users have the flexibility to create new configurations, modify existing ones, or apply additional functionalities through augment templates.
+- **Flexibility and control**: Users have the flexibility to create new configurations, modify existing ones, or apply additional functionalities through augment templates.
 This provides granular control over how NGINX instances are configured and managed.

-- **Validation and Testing**: For submissions aimed at a staged config, there's an opportunity to validate and test the configuration before live deployment.
+- **Validation and testing**: For submissions aimed at a staged config, there's an opportunity to validate and test the configuration before live deployment.
 This minimizes risks and ensures stability in the production environment.

-Template Submission is fundamental for operationalizing templates within the Instance Manager, bridging the gap between configuration design and implementation.
+Template submission is fundamental for operationalizing templates within Instance Manager, bridging the gap between configuration design and implementation.